ozgraslan/CENG519-Project/README.md

 compilation, execution, key generation, encryption, decryption times, and implementation correctness is shown.
 Moreover, the effectiveness of using matrix multiplications instead of a loop-based method is discussed for execution times and memory usage.
-To sum up, this report presents a time and memory-efficient privacy-preserving implementation of Kirchhoff's Matrix Tree Theorem for connected graphs.
+To sum up, this report presents a privacy-preserving implementation of Kirchhoff’s Matrix Tree Theorem that has stable memory usage.

 # Introduction